 Also, it’s not unusual for your lips, cheeks, and tongue to feel irritated for one to two weeks until they get used to the braces.
 You can put wax on your braces to lessen the tenderness.
 Let us know if you need some!

 It’s normal for your teeth to feel a little loose at first.
 Don’t worry, this is how braces work!
 They must loosen your teeth first in order to move them where they need to go.
 Once your teeth are in their new position, they will no longer feel this way.

 If the wires and bands on your braces come loose, please contact us as soon as possible so that we can check your appliance and repair it if necessary.
 If any piece comes off, make sure to save it and bring it with you.

 In the meantime, you can fix the loose wire with the back of a spoon or a pencil eraser by carefully pushing the wire back into place.
 If a loose wire is irritating your lips or cheeks, you can use wax or a wet cotton ball to block it from poking you.

 Playing Sports with Braces

 Are you an athlete?
 We have great news for you!
 You can still play your favorite sport during orthodontic treatment.
 While doing so, we recommend that you wear a mouthguard to protect your teeth and your appliance.
-Do let Dr. Marshall know if you need help to find the right mouthguard for you.
+Do let Dr. Cochran know if you need help to find the right mouthguard for you.

 If there is a sports emergency, make sure to check your mouth and appliance immediately for damage.
 If you feel any loose teeth or your appliance sustained damage, contact our office right away.
 Remember, you can temporarily relieve any discomfort by applying wax or rinsing your mouth with salt water.